 Beautiful topiary has long been an enduring feature of great gardens and landscapes.
 We can help you continue that tradition with spectacular bespoke pieces and classic shapes in Box, Yew, Holly, Hornbeam and Beech, as well as more unusual choices of specie, shape and size.

 Mature pieces are our speciality and we are frequently called upon to search Europe for bespoke plants to fit seamlessly into a particular garden space.
-You will find fresh inspiration as well as popular spirals, cones, beehives, domes, cylinders, cubes, pyramids and balls on our gallery pages.
+You will find fresh inspiration as well as popular spirals, cones, beehives, domes, low domes, cylinders, cubes, pyramids and balls on our gallery pages.

 Due to the age and magnificence of the best plants, they must be lifted from the ground with very large, heavy root-balls and require specialist handling skills and machinery to be moved.
 These mature plants are a real investment, so it is worth getting the work carried out by experienced professionals – which is why we offer a planting service to give you expert support and peace of mind.

 Topiary is the traditional ancient art of shaping plants (usually evergreen) to create spectacular architectural living forms.
-Add topiary to a garden and it gives a sense of depth and structure.
+Include it in a garden and it gives a sense of depth and structure.
 Planting it has an immediate impact by creating focal points for the onlooker.
 A great piece of topiary placed strategically in front of a wall, fence, pathway, gate entrance or front door, can dramatically improve an area which may otherwise be flat, lifeless and boring.
 While rigid in structure (due to years of training), they are by very nature natural and soft, so they are ideal for creating a bridge between hard and soft landscaping.
-A carefully selected piece of topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.
+A carefully selected piece of Beech topiary will fit seamlessly into practically all environments and dramatically enhance the surrounding area.

-Our topiary plants have been supplied to some of the finest homes and reputable gardens in the UK.
+Our plants have been supplied to some of the finest homes and reputable gardens in the UK.
 From Chartwell – the home of Winston Churchill, to the largest properties and estates within the M25 and across the UK, we have developed a reputation for supplying the very best plants available.
 Our plants can be found as far afield as the Highlands of Scotland, South West of Cornwall and East Anglia.

 Not only do we supply spectacular individual pieces and multiples, such as pairs, we have also been approached to help customers create complex parterres, mazes, labyrinths and knot gardens.
 We specialise in searching throughout Europe for the largest pieces of topiary available.
 We find many of our regular customers don’t bother going anywhere else in this instance because they know we will produce the goods.
 While the larger mature pieces are available as rootball plants only, we do offer a large selection of potted plants.
 Evergreens such as Yew (Taxus) Holly (Ilex) and Buxus (box), Holly Oak (Quercus ilex), Bay (Laurus noblis), Ilex cranata have traditionally been used, while deciduous varieties such as Fagus sylvatica (beech) and Carpinus betulus (hornbeam) are becoming more and more popular.
 Fagus and Carpinus have much larger leaves and with their winter foliage and the interesting internal structure of their branches, there is further interest in the winter months.